SUI-Components/sui/packages/sui-ssr/README.md

   Options:

     -C, --clean  Remove previous zip
-    -h, --help   output usage information
+    -E, --entry-point Relative path to an entry point script to replace the current one -> https://bit.ly/3e4wT8C -h, --help   output usage information
     -A, --auth <username:password> Will build the express definition under authentication htpassword like.
     -O, --outputFileName <outputFileName> A string that will be used to set the name of the output filename.
 Keep in mind that the outputFilename will have the next suffix <outputFileName>-sui-ssr.zip